-An extensive list of criteria can be considered durina а supplier selection process (Thanaraksakul & Phruksaphanrat, 2009).
-The list is quite comprehensive but can be broadly classified into the five perspectives of (i) Financial (ii) Customer (iii) Internal Business Process, (iv) Learning and Growth, (v) Corporate Social Responsibility.
+An extensive list of criteria can be considered supplier process during а selection (Thanaraksakul & Phruksaphanrat, 2009).
+The list is quite comprehensive but can be broadly classified into five perspectives: (i) Financial (ii) Customer (iii) Internal Business Process, (iv) Learning and Growth, (v) Corporate Social Responsibility.
 The financial aspect is related to the ability of a vendor to have long term profitability.
 The customer aspect is related to the ability of the vendor to provide goods and services quickly as the firm's customer requirement changes.
 The internal business process relates to the vendor's ability to provide quality products and services at the right time and in the right quantities.
 The learning and growth measure is the flexibility of the vendor to adapt to changing market conditions.
 And, the corporate social responsibility is the ability of the vendor to be a good citizen company adhering to legal, societal, and environmental commitments.

-In addition to the factors listed above, we propose that cybersecurity has reached a sufficient level of importance, that a supplier selection process should explicitly incorporate criteria relevant to the key layers of cybersecurity: people, processes, and technology.
-In this three-layered approach, people refers to having cybersecurity experts with appropriate qualifications in key positions as well as periodically training employees and testing their knowledge in cybersecurity awareness.
-Processes are there to ensure that SC risk tolerance and business objectives are aligned.
-The technology layer refers to having proper technology and tools in place, and that these tools are utilized in the way that would be aligned with the cybersecurity strategy of the powerful member.
-A scorecard template is in Table 1 would help to rank potential SC participants.
+In addition to the factors listed above, we propose that cybersecurity has reached sufficient importance, that a supplier selection process should explicitly incorporate criteria relevant to the key layers of cybersecurity - people, processes, and technology - explained as follows:

+- People refers to having cybersecurity experts with appropriate qualifications in key positions as well as periodically training employees and testing their knowledge in cybersecurity awareness. - Processes are there to ensure that SC risk tolerance and business objectives are aligned. - The technology layer refers to having proper technology and tools in place, and that these tools are utilized in the way that would be aligned with the cybersecurity strategy of the powerful member.

+An example scorecard template is in Table 1 and would help to rank potential SC participants (we provide a scored example for the use case in section 3).
 The specific criteria beneath the three key parts are examples and not meant to be comprehensive or specifically required in keeping with the spirit of the flexibility of FICI.